Smells Like Teen Spirit: Release and reception

 "Smells Like Teen Spirit" was released to radio on August 27, 1991.
 On September 10, it was released as the lead single from Nevermind, Nirvana's major label debut on DGC Records.
 The song did not initially chart, and it sold well only in regions of the United States with an established Nirvana fanbase.

 The single was intended to be a base-building alternative rock cut from the album, and was not expected to be a hit; the follow-up "Come as You Are" was planned as the single that could cross over to mainstream radio formats.
 However, campus and modern rock radio stations placed "Smells Like Teen Spirit" on heavy rotation.
 Danny Goldberg of Nirvana's management firm Gold Mountain said: "None of us heard it as a crossover song, but the public heard it and it was instantaneous ...
 They heard it on alternative radio, and then they rushed out like lemmings to buy it."

 The video received its world premiere on MTV's late-night alternative rock program 120 Minutes on September 29, and proved so popular that the channel began to air it during its regular daytime rotation.
 MTV added the video to its "Buzz Bin" selection in October, where it stayed until mid-December.
 By the end of the year, the song, music video, and the Nevermind album had become hits.
 "Smells Like Teen Spirit" and Nevermind became a rare cross-format phenomenon, reaching all the major rock radio formats including modern rock, hard rock, album rock, and college radio.

 "Smells Like Teen Spirit" was also a critical and commercial success.
 It topped the 1991 Village Voice "Pazz & Jop" and Melody Maker year-end polls and reached number two on Rolling Stone's list of best singles of the year.
 The single peaked at number six on the Billboard Hot 100 singles chart the same week that Nevermind reached number one on the albums chart.
-"Teen Spirit" hit number one on the Modern Rock Tracks chart and has been certified platinum (one million copies shipped) by the Recording Industry Association of America.
+"Teen Spirit" hit number one on the Modern Rock Tracks chart and in April 1992 it was certified Platinum (one million copies shipped) by the Recording Industry Association of America.
 However, many American Top 40 stations were reluctant to play the song in regular rotation and restricted it to night-time play.